Staying in a hotel should be an enjoyable experience – hopefully, even a wonderful one.

 Another thing to look out for, therefore, when booking a hotel room is whether or not any other kind of hotel charge might apply to your billing statement when you check out at the front desk.

 For example, they may charge more if you bring a pet into the building due to added cleaning and hygiene costs.
-There may also be another valid reason, like a fee for car or valet parking.
+There may also be another valid reason, like a fee for valet parking.

 Sometimes self-catering properties in particular may also charge a certain amount for cleaning, or for the use of power or amenities during your stay.
 This is not normal practice for hotels, but it may happen.